MicrosoftDocs/learn/learn-pr/azure/introduction-to-classical-machine-learning/includes/4-minimize-error-cost-functions.md

 In supervised learning, error, cost, and loss all refer to the number of mistakes that a model makes in predicting one or more labels.

-These three terms are used somewhat loosely in machine learning, which can cause some confusion when a model is reading from multiple sources.
+These three terms are used somewhat loosely in machine learning, which can cause some confusion.
 For the sake of simplicity, we'll use them interchangeably here.
 Cost is calculated through mathematics; it isn't a qualitative judgment.
 For example, if a model predicts that a daily temperature will be 40°F, but the actual value is 35°F, we might say it has an error of 5°F.

 ## Minimizing cost is our goal